-The phasor transform is the operation that maps a sinusoidal time-domain signal to its complex amplitude , dropping the time dependence.
+The phasor transform maps a sinusoidal time-domain signal to its complex amplitude , dropping the time dependence.
 Inverse transform: .
-The transform is one-to-one at a fixed frequency , so all sinusoids of frequency correspond bijectively to complex numbers, and operations on sinusoids carry over to operations on those complex numbers — usually much simpler.
+It’s one-to-one at a fixed frequency , so all sinusoids of frequency correspond bijectively to complex numbers, and operations on sinusoids carry over to operations on those complex numbers, usually much simpler.
+This is what sets up the phasor representation.

 Three observations behind the trick